Gladstone Hotel (Toronto): Architecture

-The hotel was designed by George Martell Miller, the architect of the Lillian Massey building of the University of Toronto, many other public buildings in the city, as well as a large number of grand residential buildings in the Parkdale neighbourhood.
+The architect of the hotel was George Martell Miller, who designed the Lillian Massey Building of the University of Toronto, many other public buildings in the city, and a large number of grand residential buildings in the Parkdale neighbourhood.
 The building permit was issued in September 1889 for a value of CA$30,000.

-The hotel was designed in the Richardsonian Romanesque style - in the period a popular style for public buildings such as train depots, churches, and libraries.
-The architectural style of the Gladstone is characterized by the rough cut stone and brick and by the dramatic arches over the windows and porch entrances.
-The hotel tower is also characteristic of the style.
-The cupola was removed in the 1940s due to disrepair.
+The hotel was designed in the Richardsonian Romanesque style, a popular style at that time for public buildings such as train depots, churches and libraries.
+The architecture of the Gladstone is characterized by the rough-cut stone and brick, as well as by the dramatic arches over the windows and porch entrances.
+The hotel's corner tower is also characteristic of the style.
+The cupola was removed during the 1940s due to disrepair.

 The Gladstone retains its original plaster mouldings in the grand hallways.
 In the hotel's Melody Bar, the two restored pillars' faux marble finish was rendered in true European fresco technique.
 No other architectural pillars such as these exist in Toronto.
-The meticulously restored Victorian (1903) elevator is one of the last hand-operated elevators in Toronto.
+The meticulously restored elevator from 1903 is one of the last hand-operated elevators in Toronto.
 Zeidler Partnership and Eb Zeidler were the architects for the restoration of the hotel.